How to Cut Printed Packaging Film & Avoid Defects

 How to cut printed packaging film

 Food, medical, and agricultural are all applications that need precise film and foil.
-Cutting and slitting film and foil is a complex process.
+Cutting and slitting film and foil with industrial blades is a complex process.
 Material, additives, speed, and moisture effects film and blade performance.

 Cutting or slitting packaging film is essential to the flexible packaging provider’s finished product.
 Very easy the cut can turn into tear which immediately scraps the finished product.